Bird watching through spring and summer

 Come and experience the wide range of birds that visit or inhabit Frensham Little Pond.
 With its mix of freshwater lake, conifer woodland and the open heath habitats, Frensham Little Pond attracts many different species that can provide hours of pleasure for those who enjoy watching birds during spring and summer.

 Starting from the main car park, following the paths around the pond, up to the common and back over Snowball Ridge will take you through different habitats - each attracting different types of bird.
 Bring your binoculars and see how many species you can spot.
 There are some 90 different types that are seen in most years, although be aware that birds can and do move between locations.
 What you may miss on one visit, you may catch on the next.

 As you look out over the water you may spot the ducklings of our regular residents - swans, great crested grebes, mallards, not fogetting the coots and moorhens which bob in and out of the reeds.

 Spring and summer are the seasons when the migrants appear.
 Use your binoculars or the telescope in the hide by the cafe to see if the terns have arrived.
 We have provided special rafts to encourage these birds to breed.
-Artic terns travel huge distances in their annual migration but often return to the same spot for breeding, so providing safe places for them is a good way to increase numbers.
+Terns travel huge distances in their annual migration but often return to the same spot for breeding, so providing safe places for them is a good way to increase numbers.
 To learn more about identifying terns, check out this video from the British Trust for Ornithology.